Dave Joseph, Chair

 Dave Joseph, MSW, is currently a Senior Associate at Essential Partners, after serving as Director of Programs from 2005-2017.
-He has provided dialogue training and consultation in in the US, Canada, Greece, Thailand, Nigeria, Liberia, and Burundi, over the past 10+ years.
-He has designed and facilitated trainings and dialogues about polarized issues such as immigration, class, gender, marriage equality, domestic violence, political differences and many other issues in the United States.
+He has provided dialogue training and consultation in the US, Canada, Greece, Thailand, Nigeria, Liberia, and Burundi, over the past 10+ years.
+He has designed and facilitated training and dialogues about polarized issues such as immigration, class, gender, marriage equality, domestic violence, political differences, and many other issues in the United States.
 His international work has focused on promoting interfaith coexistence and collaboration; restoring and enhancing community resilience in post-conflict situations; and immigration.

 Dave is also is a founding member of Mediators Beyond Borders and currently serves as its Board Chair.
-He is an experienced mediator, facilitator and consultant, who has designed meetings, conferences and strategic initiatives within human service organizations and educational institutions.
+He is an experienced mediator, facilitator, and consultant, who has designed meetings, conferences and strategic initiatives within human service organizations and educational institutions.
 Previously, he co-founded and served as the Executive Director of the Community Mediation Center of Rhode Island.
 His background also includes having directed mental health and addictions treatment programs at community mental health centers in Massachusetts and Rhode Island.

 - Smith College, Northhampton, Massachusetts, USA, MSW

 - Binghamton University, Binghamton, New York, USA B.A.